kubernetes/enhancements/keps/sig-api-machinery/2339-storageversion-api-for-ha-api-servers/README.md

 objects during this time would not be receiving writes anyways and the storage version would be updated eventually when etcd is available again.
-In no situation can the agreed encoding version flip back to an old version when etcd is unavailable, since this would only happen once all kube-apiserver's have succesfully reported the new version.
+In no situation can the agreed encoding version flip back to an old version when etcd is unavailable, since this would only happen once all kube-apiserver's have successfully reported the new version.

 ###### What are other known failure modes?